 You need to be careful about where you drive those campaigns from and consider Amazon connect contact center as a call center tool only.
-AWS is not going to define campaigns for you, so it is best that you keep all your campaign logic in your CRM and enable click to call capabilities in your CRM through AWS connect contact center.
+Amazon is not going to define campaigns for you, so it is best that you keep all your campaign logic in your CRM and enable click to call capabilities in your CRM through Amazon connect contact center.

 You can very easily enable pop ups when a know number (patient) calls in – this leverages Amazon connect contact center capabilities and ties into your CRM for patient intelligence.